Instrument: Tone holes and key system

 Besides issues with bent keys there are two more disadvantages that silicon pads have:

 - since silicon does not stick to most materials after it has "hardened" you can not easily glue a pad that has fallen out back into place, especially not if this happens just before a concerto.
 You can, too, glue in special silicon pads with thermo glue - so we can expect to see this become more frequent.
 Another solution are silicone pads that have a base made of a different material, onto which the glue is then applied, which will make standard procedures the same as with leather pads.

 - since silicon does not absorb water, the quantity of water on the clarinet's wooden corpus that is covered by the pad can not evaporate except through the wood.
 That is it will stay there for a long time.
 That may cause serious problems for the tone hole if you store your instrument away without having wiped it out fully.

 A new development are so-called quartz resonance pads - they are said to be superior to leather pads in terms of acoustic properties and at the same time last much longer.
 The German manufacturer gives a five (!) year warranty.
 However, they require precisely machined keys and tone holes and - like silicone pads - must be fitted very precisely.
 In addition, they are - just like silicone pads - susceptible to bending of keys, because they also do not adapt.
 It remains to be seen whether they will become a top standard.
 At least the theory looks good.

 Cork pads are still used where a leather pad would be unpractical - and where you expect a lot of moisture like the duodezime-key on the bass clarinet.
 Cork is not bad as pad material, easy to repair, easy to handle, but it is not fully elastic - slowly but surely the material becomes and remains compressed.
 It probably will be fully replaced with silicon in the future.

-All keys use springs, either to keep the key open when not pressed or to close it depending on the function of the key.
+All keys use springs, either to open the key and keep the key open when not pressed or to close it when released -